 - Cowboys -3.5 (-110)

-The easiest way to explain how this would pay out is that a negative number like this represents how much you’d need to risk for a chance to win a $100 profit.
+In fact, -110 is standard for point spread odds, though it can fluctuate a bit in either direction.
+As noted above, the odds refer to how much a $100 bet will win, or how much you need to bet to win $100.
 If you won a bet with -110 odds, that means a wager of $110 would win $100.
 Basically, if you risk $110 and win, you receive $100, and if you risk $110 and lose, you lose $110.
+(Note that payouts are proportional.
+You don’t have to bet $110 here, but can bet $11 and win $10, if your bet is a winner.)

-This means when you’re getting half of your bets correct at -110 odds, you’re actually losing money.
-You’d need to get around 52.38% of your bets correct just to break even.
+All of this means that when you’re winning half of your bets at -110 odds, you’re actually losing money.
+You need to get around 52.38% of your -110 bets correct just to break even.
 This is a prime example of the vig, and it’s how sportsbooks make money and why they try to attract an equal amount of betting on both sides of a point spread wager like this.

 What determines the spread?

 Sportsbooks employ oddsmakers to set the point spread.
 They will put all sorts of stats and information into their handicapping systems to set spread numbers for each game.
-Because of what we mentioned earlier with the -110 odds, oddsmakers aim to have an even amount of action on each side to ensure a profit for the sportsbook.
+As mentioned earlier, oddsmakers aim to have an even amount of action on each side to ensure a profit for the sportsbook.

 Why does the point spread change?